Bertrand/handlebars-objc/doc/WritingHelpers.md

   {{/reverse_each}}
 ```

-In this case, reverse_each is a block helper that also take one parameter.
+In this case, reverse_each is a block helper that takes one parameter.

 Last, let's see a more complex example.
 The hypothetical 'sort' helper would sort an array of elements based on values inside those elements.